vafakaramzadegan/EasyDraw/README.md

 app.canvas.circle(int x, int y, int radius)
 ```

-This creates a circle with radius of 100 pixels on origin of canvas:
+This creates a circle with a radius of 100 pixels on the origin of canvas:

 ```python
 app.canvas.circle(0, 0, 100)